RigidSeine/ricky-site-2024/content/post/tenkiame/index.md

 I wanted to build this because of a couple of reasons:
 - I was influenced by the 2012 videogame Persona 4 Golden which utilises the weather as not only a prominent game mechanic but a heavy story and theme element.
 - Weather apps feel like a good kind of app to tick off when it comes to building personal projects.
-- I also wanted an excuse to build a web app in C#.
+- I also wanted an excuse to build a web app in C# - a language I'm fond of from my Unity days.

 The biggest learnings came from setting up the web server and deploying the app, more so than calling the APIs which I originally thought was going to be the most valuable piece of knowledge.